cemkata/folderTreeView/README.md

-# Simple http server
+# Simple folder Tree View
 This will list the content of a folder and alow the viewing of selected file.
 It need only python no other frameworks execpt [bottle framework](https://github.com/bottlepy/bottle).

 How to configure in config.ini
-- port - Poer where the webserver will listen
+- port - Port where the webserver will listen
 - ip - Address where ther server will listen.
 0.0.0.0 will listen on any v4 IP.
 - serverRoot - Folder that will be listed
 - skipPath - file containing the paths to be skipped when listing the folder